 “The risk to the Christchurch area was from the German 6th Army on the Cherbourg peninsular.

 “It is now known that this army intended to land in Christchurch and Poole Bays to storm Bristol in order to cut off south-west England from the capital.”

-Mr Hodges said that the water depth in Christchurch and Poole Bays, which were classed as anti-tank islands, would have permitted large naval units such as cruisers to approach the shore within half a mile.
+Mr Hodges said that the water depth in Christchurch and Poole Bays, which were classed as anti-tank islands, would have permitted large naval units such as cruisers to approach the shore within

 He added: “People of my age will remember the threat to the local area but people my grandchildren’s age might not even know anything about it.
 It will come as a complete surprise to some.”

 Highcliffe Sue Ryder shop volunteer, Joan Jarvie, who was a member of Coastal Command during the war, said: “That would surprise me.

 “I suppose it shouldn’t considering the area’s history, but to think Highcliffe would have been one of the invasion points is a surprise.”

 But Geoffrey Redfern, shopping in the seaside village, said: “I don’t think that should shock anyone.